efrecon/machinery/docs/Reference.md

 come from the command-line, which is a bit counter-intuitive.

 The file should be YAML formatted, each key will form the name of a tweak, and its value the value of the tweak.
+Read [here](#-tweaks) for more details about those tweaks.

+If you wanted to turn this behaviour off, you can pass the following to the `-tweaks` command-line option: `.tweak ""`.